philbowles/PangolinMQTT/docs/api.md

 * new onError callbacxk

-Provides much-needes handling of abnormal conditions simply ignored by `AsyncMqttClient`.
+Provides much-needed handling of abnormal conditions simply ignored by `AsyncMqttClient`.
 The prototype is:

 ```cpp
 void onError(uint8_t code,int info);